-The Application deadline for the 2009-2010 fiscal year is April 1, 2009.
-Applications received after this date will not be considered for admission into the program.
-The Doctoral Admission Committee meets the first two weeks of April to review the applications.
-There are four or five students accepted into the program per academic year.(See requirement details & the application).
+Applications deadline for the Ph.D.
+Program is April 1st.
+Applications are accepted once a year for admission in the fall semester.
+Applications received after the April 1st deadline, are not considered for admission into the program.
+The Doctoral Admission Committee meets within the first two weeks of April to review the applications.
+On average 4 students are accepted into the program per academic year.(See requirement details & the application).

 Financial aid is limited and only offered to full-time doctoral students.
-Upon acceptance, the committee will review each student, and based upon fund availability students may receive scholarships and financial support.
-This is not decided upon until May.
-Teaching assistants are only hired depending on the department's needs.
-Other sources of funding through grant activities are not decided upon until students have been accepted.
+Upon acceptance, the committee will review each student’s file, and based upon availability of funds, students may receive scholarships and financial support.
+The scholarship awards are usually not decided upon until May following the application deadline.
+Teaching assistants are only hired based on department needs.

 We require a minimum GPA of 3.5 to be considered for acceptance into the PhD in International Business program.